Do I need a Separation Agreement in Virginia?

 Why is a separation agreement important?

-If you have absolutely no marital property, no joint debts, and no children, you probably don’t need a separation agreement to get a no-fault divorce.
-You and your spouse will simply go your separate ways.
-But that is not the norm.
-A separation agreement provides for the future governance of your relationship, and also provides evidence to the court as to the date that you separated.
+If you have absolutely no marital property, no debts, and no children, you may not need a marital separation agreement to get a no-fault divorce.
+But remember, any assets, property, or money accumulated during the marriage is considered to be marital.
+In any case, a separation agreement provides for the future governance of your relationship, and also provides evidence to the court as to the date that you separated.
 It can be the difference in waiting 12 months versus six months for a no-fault divorce.
 When properly drafted, this document leaves no doubt about the details of the ending of your marriage relationship.
 It is always better to have a clearly written and signed agreement than to rely on verbal understandings.
 In addition, if you have a Virginia separation agreement, your divorce proceeding will be simpler and it will be clear to the court that you have an uncontested divorce.

 A separation agreement is a legal document that will determine your rights, obligations, and responsibilities from your marriage over many years into the future.
-A Virginia family law attorney spends considerable time drafting separation agreements with the goal of protecting your rights.
-Your attorney will make sure that all the “what if” scenarios are covered.
-A one-size-fits-all, fill in the blanks document that you find on the internet does not necessarily protect you or take into account your very specific situation.
+A Virginia family law attorney spends considerable time drafting separation agreements with the goal of protecting your rights and avoiding future disputes.

 About Melone Law, P.C.

 We know from experience that a successful attorney-client relationship depends on our ability to understand your needs and objectives.
-For more information about separation agreements and our family law practice, contact our office today at 703.995.9900 or visit our website: www.MeloneLawPC.com.
+For more information about separation agreements and our family law practice, contact our Virginia Beach office at 757-296-0580 or our Northern Virginia office at 703-995-9900.